DhruboB/react-bootstrap-on-nodejs-starter/README.md

 npm run setup
 ```

-If you killed the server before asa instrcuted, you can continue with below command each time when you feel to start developing
+If you killed the server before as instructed and like to continue working , please execute below command each time when you feel to start developing

 ```bash
 npm run dev